martintb/active_learning_tutorial/README.md

 - Tyler Martin, National Institute of Standards and Technology;
 - Peter Beaucage; National Institute of Standards and Technology
-- Shijin Sun, University of Washington
+- Shijing Sun, University of Washington
 - Gilad Kusne, National Institute of Standards and Technology

 **Announcing the 3rd Annual MLMR Materials Informatics Competition!**

 Each year MLMR teams up with a different industry partner to bring you a real-world materials informatics challenge.
 This year’s challenge is brought to you through a collaboration with the nSOFT Consortium, financial sponsors Cell Matter and Patterns, and support from the Materials Research Society.
 We present a challenge in Active Learning - the machine learning field used to drive recommendation engines and autonomous systems.
 The challenge runs April 22 - May 6, 2024 with $1000 in prizes with multiple winners!
-Click here for information and registration »
+Use the link at the top of the README to view the competition website and register for the competition.